WhoIsSethDaniel/toggle-lsp-diagnostics.nvim/README.md

 By default *all* of the features are turned on.
 This means that signs, underlining, virtual text, and update in insert are turned on.
 This is contrary to the Neovim default which has update in insert turned off by default.

+You can change the settings by passing a configuration to the init() method (see the 'Configuration' section above).

 # Mappings
 The following mappings are available.